Getting started with FPGA control development

 Loading the bitstream into the imperix controller

-Using imperix Cockpit, the bitstream can be loaded into the imperix controller device from the target configuration window.
+Using imperix Cockpit, the bitstream is loaded into the imperix controller device from the target configuration window.

 Experimental validation

-Finally, the CPU code is generated from the Simulink model and loaded into the device, as explained in Getting started with BB Control.
+Finally, the CPU code is generated from the Simulink model and loaded into the device, as explained in the programming and operating imperix controllers page.

 To test the design, a sinusoidal signal is fed to the analog input of the B-Box.
-Then, using BB Control’s datalogger, the result = 0.5*adc_raw can be observed:
+Then, using Cockpit’s scope, the result = 0.5*adc_raw is observed:

 Going further